PURETESTOSTERONE/cosmuna-about/README.md

 - 👋 Hi, I’m @galerexia
 - 🤍 My pronouns are she/her
 - 👀 I’m interested in HTML, CSS, and more :D
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning JavaScript
 - 💞️ I’m looking to collaborate on idk lol
-- 📫 How to reach me Discord: galerexia#5908
+- 📫 How to reach me on Discord: galerexia#5908

 <!---
 forevertiredd/forevertiredd is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.